 To ensure the quality of entire study programmes at the Bachelor's, Master's and doctoral level, external evaluations are carried out either annually or every few years.
 This can be done at the national level – for example by experts from outside Lund University appointed by the Swedish Higher Education Authority – and at the international level by established ranking and accreditation authorities.
 Importantly, these evaluations have in common that the student perspective is taken into account and that students and/or alumni are typically involved.

-- Learn more about how the Swedish Higher Education Authority works with quality management on their website
+- How the Swedish Higher Education Authority works with quality management – uka.se

 - University and subject area-specific rankings